peterzxshen/ai-discord-bot/README.md

 # ai-discord-bot
 This is a Discord Bot that utilises both the Discord API and OpenAI's ChatGPT API.
 You can add this bot into a Discord Server and it will be able to respond to any user!

-To utilise this bot, you must first complte the following steps:
+To utilise this bot, you must first complete the following steps:
 - Go to the Discord Developer Portal and sign up to receive access to the Discord Developer portal, there you can receive your own custom token.
 - Similarly, you will also have to do the same thing for OpenAI and their API, receiving their token as well.
 - With these tokens make a new .env file with and paste the tokens inside with a respective variable name.